We build sites from the ground up to be SEO optimized, but there are many other techniques to getting to the top of Google and Bing.

 How To “Optimize” For Search Engines?

 Each search engine has it’s own ranking algorithm, but they all generally follow the same guiding principles.
 For this reason, we prefer to simply focus on Google’s algorithm.
 Simply put, following best practices to rank well on Google will also cause your website to rank well on all other search engines.
 Google looks at many factors when considering how to rank a website.
 For discussion purposes, these factors can roughly be broken into two categories, On-Site and Off-Site SEO.
-To help illustrate the difference between the two terms, below are a few representative examples of optimizations which would fall in to each category.
+To help illustrate the difference between the two terms, below are a few representative examples of optimizations that would fall into each category.

 - Is your site fast?